 To use, add your addresses to the Case line.
 This macro needs to be added to ThisOutlookSession to work.

-Private Sub Application_ItemSend(ByVal Item As Object, Cancel As Boolean) Select Case LCase(Item.To) Case "email@example.com", "firstname.lastname@example.org", "email@example.com" Item.Send Case Else Prompt$ = "You are not sending this to one of your addresses.
+Private Sub Application_ItemSend(ByVal Item As Object, Cancel As Boolean) On Error Resume Next Select Case LCase(Item.To) Case "email@example.com", "firstname.lastname@example.org", "email@example.com" Item.Send Case Else Prompt$ = "You are not sending this to " & Item.To & ".
 Are you sure you want to send the Mail?"
 If MsgBox(Prompt$, vbYesNo + vbQuestion + vbMsgBoxSetForeground, "Check Address") = vbNo Then Cancel = True End If End Select End Sub

 How to use VBA code samples